cscannell-inacloud/Microsoft-Teams-Docs/teams/botsconversation.md

 The new message need not match the original in type.
 For instance, if the original message contained an attachment, the new message can be a simple text message.

+>Note: Currently, you can only update content sent in single-attachment messages and carousels.
+Posting updates to messages with multiple attachments in list layout will be supported soon.

 ### REST API

 To issue a message update, simply perform a PUT request against the `/v3/conversations/<conversationId>/activities/<activityId>/` endpoint using a given activity ID.
 To complete this scenario, you should cache the activity ID returned by the original POST call.